martintasker/cognito-auth/README.md

 ### Scope limitations

+The demo UI is not a sensible end-user design and is not intended to be.
+It's just for demonstrating and testing the `CognitoAuth` service.

 The S3 code is essentially a validation of the Cognito auth infrastructure: it is not a serious application and does not represent serious application structure.